enactdev/CISC_106_F18/test_2/test_2_errata.md

     * # 16-18: class mini-Docstring
     * # 19-22: class mini-Docstring

-## Code for the class used in the dubugging question, 19-22, was cut off.
+## Code for questions 19-22 was cut off.
     * Additional page will be handed out.
-Write your name on it.
+    * Write your name on it.